 Day Trips From Orlando

-Soak in the Natural Springs
+Soak in Natural Springs

-Look out the window as your flying into Orlando.
+Look out the window as you’re flying into Orlando.
 You’ll see lakes dotting the countryside where springs pop out of the ground.
 These are the crystal-clear springs that inspired the legends of the fountain of youth, and today offer young and old alike a natural escape from the Orlando heat.
 These springs are like nothing you’ve seen before.
 The water is cool, crystal-clear, beautiful, and very romantic.

 We have several suggestions for romantic getaways, each unique in their own right.
-Wekiva Island is the closest springs to Orlando.
+Wekiva Island is the closest spring to Orlando.
 You can rent a kayak and paddle to the springhead or visit their remarkable food trucks complete with a full bar for a spring side picnic.

 Silver Springs are the only springs in the world with wild monkeys and manatees.
 A romantic day at Silver Springs could include either a kayak trip or a glass-bottom boat tour.